isomerpages/mlaw-corp/_covid19/17-b-process.md

 <u>Service by the electronic system</u>

 To serve the Notice of Negotiation using the electronic system, you must have an email address, as well as the email address(es) of the Recipient(s):
-•	If you are acting on behalf of an entity that is a party to the contract, please use this link*   (CorpPass).
+*	If you are acting on behalf of an entity that is a party to the contract, please use this link*   (CorpPass).
-•	If you are an individual who is a party to the contract, please use this link*   (SingPass).
+*	If you are an individual who is a party to the contract, please use this link*   (SingPass).

-** *IMPORTANT NOTE: These links will only be available from 14 December 2020 onwards**
+***IMPORTANT NOTE: These links will only be available from 14 December 2020 onwards**

 To register for a SingPass or CorpPass, please visit [https://www.singpass.gov.sg](https://www.singpass.gov.sg){:target="_blank"} or [https://www.corppass.gov.sg](https://www.corppass.gov.sg){:target="_blank"}, respectively.

+<u>Service by other modes if you are unable to use the electronic system</u>

+Only if you are unable to serve the Notice of Negotiation using the electronic system, please download the Notice of Negotiation* and serve the form using [other modes of service].
+***IMPORTANT NOTE: This form will only be available for download from 14 December 2020 onwards.**

+<u>Changes to Notice of Negotiation</u>
+You should ensure that the contents of the Notice of Negotiation are correct.
+You will not be able to change the contents of the Notice of Negotiation once it is served.
+If you made an error in the Notice of Negotiation that you served on the Recipient(s), you will need to withdraw it by serving a Notice of Withdrawal and then serve a new Notice of Negotiation (which must be done by 25 January 2021).